 Victims of domestic violence who are not U.S. citizens may be protected from removal (deportation) pursuant to the terms of the Violence Against Women Act (VAWA).
 The act protects both male and female victims.

-Among the possible defenses to an asssault or battery charges, a defendant may claim the following:
+Among the possible defenses to an assault or battery charges, a defendant may claim the following:

 If the defendant establishes that the victim consented to the act that constitutes the alleged assault or battery, subject to the reasonable bounds of public policy, consent is a defense to a criminal charge.